GeoscienceAustralia/unstructInterp/README.md

 If you'd like to contribute any routines or fix bugs, consider forking the code, inserting your changes and sending the maintainer a pull request.
-Otherwise bug reports / suggestions can be sent to the maintainer.
+Otherwise bug reports / suggestions can be sent to the maintainer Gareth Davies, grothered at gmail dot com.

 Note that the documentation in /man is auto-generated from within-code comments using the roxygen2 package.